|

 This is a fascinating series of rare footage of older martial artists practicing relatively rarely known forms.
 The editor of this series is Professor Kang Ge Wu.
 It's important to understand that the actual performances by these masters represents only a small portion of each DVD.
-The set is then replicated in instructional form by young Contemmporary Wushu students who "walk you through" the movements of each form.
+The sets are sometimes replicated in instructional section by Contemporary Wushu students who "walk you through" the movements of each form.
 Some applications are given.
 But the main thrust of this series is the rarity of the performances and the forms.

 Click on pictures to see larger